TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Background.rst

 Understanding the Composer class loader
 =======================================

-Compared to the TYPO3 class loader, the composer class loader concept differs in the following major points:
+Compared to the TYPO3 class loader, the Composer class loader concept differs in the following major points:

 Caching on build stage